Banks trade barbs with U.S. Senate panel in tax avoidance probe

-WASHINGTON Deutsche Bank and Barclays on Tuesday locked horns with a U.S. Senate committee that has accused them of selling option products to hedge funds to help them avoid taxes.
+WASHINGTON Deutsche Bank (DBKGn.DE) and Barclays (BARC.L) on Tuesday locked horns with a U.S. Senate committee that has accused them of selling option products to hedge funds to help them avoid taxes.

 Renaissance Technologies, a hedge fund, defended the so-called basket options it used, saying at a hearing of the Senate Permanent Subcommittee for Investigations that they served legitimate business purposes.